linode/docs/docs/platform/vlans/how-to-create-a-private-network-with-linode-vlans-api/index.md

 Linodes are connected to Private and Public Networks via their Network Interfaces.
 A single Linode can be connected to:

  - both a Private and a Public Network via a Private and a Public Interface.
-In this case, the Linode has public IPv4 and IPv6 addresses and a private IPv4 address that it can use to communicate over the LAN.
+In this case, the Linode has public IPv4 and IPv6 addresses and a private IPv4 and/or IPv6 address address that it can use to communicate over the LAN.

  - a Private LAN via a Private Interface.
 In this case, the Linode has a private IPv4 address that it can use to communicate over the LAN.